All Episodes

 The teams are going to play a three-game series starting today in a ballpark that's got this retractable roof.

-The opener in tomorrow's game be played at 705 p.m.
+The opener and tomorrow's game be played at 7.05 p.m.
+Thursday's game scheduled for 105.

-And of course now everybody's going through the usual contortions.
+And of course, now everybody's going through the usual contortions.

-The problem with that is is that a lot of teams don't want these extended road trips to start the season.
+The problem with that is that a lot of teams don't want these extended road trips to start the season.

-Uh and uh it all balances out anyway.
+And it all balances out anyway.

-I they they tried this 1996 and 97.
+They tried this 1996 or 97.

 Now, here's the thing.